 If you are just getting into adaptive skiing or snowboarding, the path of least resistance is to join forces with one of the many wonderful organizations in Utah that offer support to the adaptive community.
 The benefit to starting with an adaptive organization is that most offer financial scholarships if needed, they maintain a wide variety of gear and they provide lessons and instruction.
 An added bonus is tapping into the vibrant community of active adaptive folks in Utah; it's an incredible space to challenge yourself, foster independence and make lifelong friends.

-All of the organizations below offer tons of outings, events and activities for those with adaptive needs beyond just skiing and snowboarding.
+All of the organizations below offer tons of outings, events, and activities for those with adaptive needs beyond just skiing and snowboarding.
 Listed beneath each organization are the resorts they visit throughout the winter.

-UTAH ORGS WITH ADAPTIVE SKIING
+UTAH ORGANIZATIONS WITH ADAPTIVE SKIING

 Ogden Valley Adaptive - Click Here